LabIN Granada – the citizens’ laboratory

 It aims to be a laboratory designed so that Granada’s citizens can participate more actively in their city.
 This gives rise to innovative ideas and solutions to problems.

 On 5 November, Cicerone participated in a forum for good practices for heritage interpreters.
 As a company, at Cicerone we’re proud to be part of a city like Granada (Things to do in Granada), as it’s so rich in heritage and culture.
 That’s why we didn’t even have to think twice about being a part of this forum and about offering the guide our years of experience in the sector and guided tours across the city.
-During the forum, initiatives and a good practice for guides handbook were proposed.
+During the forum, initiatives and two good practice for guides handbook were proposed.
 One of them for heritage interpreters and another for visitors.
-Better late than never, as we want to continue preserving our culture and heritage, which is why ideas for this guide were taken from codes in other tourist cities such as Valencia and Barcelona, our experience and citizen suggestions.
+Better late than never, as we want to continue preserving our culture and heritage, which is why ideas for this guides were taken from codes in other tourist cities such as Valencia and Barcelona, our experience and citizen suggestions.